LetMeR00t/TA-thehive-cortex/README.md

 The search will execute all jobs (one IOC with one analyzer) and return information such as the job ID.

 ## Commands in searches
+You can use new commands within your searches.
+For more information, please [read the associated documentation](https://github.com/LetMeR00t/TA-cortex/tree/master/docs/commands.md).
+# Support
+Please [open an issue on GitHub](https://github.com/LetMeR00t/TA-cortex/issues) if you'd like to report a bug or request a feature.

 # Credits
 This app was inspired by [this Splunk app](https://splunkbase.splunk.com/app/4380/)